top of page

 The Admiral Benbow.
 Old fashioned, rough and ready pub.
 Bar, wooden tables and chairs etc.

-MUM HAWKINS (The Dame), JIM HAWKINS, BILLY BONES and the CHORUS as CUSTOMERS (Various seafaring ne’er do wells and their girlfriends), are discovered enjoying a rousing singsong...
+MUM HAWKINS, JIM HAWKINS, BILLY BONES and the CHORUS as CUSTOMERS (Various seafaring ne’er do wells and their girlfriends), are discovered enjoying a rousing singsong...
 Up tempo OPENING NUMBER.

 (The CHORUS loudly greet each other, shake hands, hug and back slap each other.)